The Waterboys: Literary influences

 Scott, who briefly studied literature and philosophy at the University of Edinburgh, has made heavy use of English literature in his music.
 The Waterboys have recorded poems set to music by writers including William Butler Yeats ("The Stolen Child" and "Love and Death"), George MacDonald ("Room to Roam"), and Robert Burns ("Ever to Be Near Ye").
-A member of the Academy of American Poets writes that "The Waterboys' gift lies in locating Burns and Yeats within a poetic tradition of song, revelry, and celebration, re-invigorating their verses with the energy of contemporary music".
+A member of the Academy of American Poets writes that "the Waterboys' gift lies in locating Burns and Yeats within a poetic tradition of song, revelry, and celebration, re-invigorating their verses with the energy of contemporary music".
 So close is the identification of the Waterboys with their literary influences that the writer also remarks that "W.B.", the initials to which Yeats' first and middle names are often shortened, could also stand for "Waterboys".
 The Waterboys returned to W.B.
 Yeats in March 2010.
 Having arranged 20 of his poems to music, the band performed them as An Appointment With Mr Yeats for five nights at the Abbey Theatre, Dublin (which Yeats co-founded in 1904).
 The liner notes from the CD edition of Room to Roam acknowledge author C.S.
 Lewis as an influence, and the title of the song "Further Up, Further In" is taken from a line in his novel The Last Battle.

 Scott has also a number of poetic tropes in lyrics, including anthropomorphism (e.g. "Islandman"), metaphor (e.g. "A Church Not Made with Hands", "The Whole of the Moon"), and metonymy (e.g. "Old England").
 The latter song quotes from both Yeats and James Joyce.
 While the lyrics of the band have explored a large number of themes, symbolic references to water are especially prominent.
-Water is often referenced in their songs (e.g. "This Is the Sea", "Strange Boat", "Fisherman's Blues").
+Water is often referenced in their songs (e.g. "This Is the Sea", "Strange Boat", "The Stolen Child", "Fisherman's Blues").
 The Waterboys' logo, first seen on the album cover of The Waterboys, symbolises waves.